Sync Master

 For example, if your store gets only five orders a day and the sheet is updated once a day, syncing once or twice a day is plenty.
 On the other hand, if 200+ orders come in daily and warehouse staff enter cycle-count results every 30 minutes, you'll need a finer interval.

 The key insight: "more frequent" doesn't automatically mean "safer."
 Syncing frequently during hours when no one is updating the sheet just burns app resources.
 The rhythm that actually settles operations is "one sync as soon as possible after the sheet was updated."
+For per-business-type guidance, see how often you should sync.

 Recommendations by business type

 Next, let's look at typical patterns by business type.
 Treat these as a starting point and adapt as needed.
+If demand swings by season, managing seasonal product inventory adds a phase-based view.

 Food and groceries